 The Minamata Convention on Mercury is an important international treaty intended to protect health and the environment from the adverse effects of mercury.
-In this article, you can read all about the Minamata Convention for the UPSC exam GS Paper III, environment, and ecology segments.
+In this article, you can read all about the Minamata Convention for the IAS exam GS Paper III, environment, and ecology segments.

 |The topic, ‘Minamata Convention’ is an important environment convention.
 Read about similar important conventions for th UPSC Mains GS III preparation, from the links below:|